Amber Heard: 2017–present: DC Extended Universe and other projects

 In 2019, Heard had supporting roles in the independent dramas Her Smell and Gully.
 Her only project released in 2020 was The Stand, a miniseries based on Stephen King's novel of the same name.
 She played Nadine Cross, a school teacher who is among the few survivors of an apocalyptic plague.
 It premiered on CBS All Access in December 2020, with the series finale airing in February 2021.
 In 2021, Heard reprised her role as Mera in the superhero film Zack Snyder's Justice League, a director's cut of the 2017 film, for which she had also filmed new scenes.

-Heard is set to star in Aquaman and the Lost Kingdom (2023), a sequel to Aquaman.
+Heard reprised her Mera role in Aquaman and the Lost Kingdom (2023), a sequel to Aquaman.
 An online petition to remove Heard from the film began following her ex-husband Depp's loss in his UK libel case and his replacement in the Fantastic Beasts films in 2020.
-The petition "alleges that Heard lied about her accusations against Depp and is herself 'a known and proven domestic abuser'".
 Heard described the campaign as "paid rumors and paid campaigns on social media", and the film's co-producer, Peter Safran, confirmed that Heard would appear in the sequel.
 By the start of the 2022 Depp v.
 Heard trial in the US, the petition had reached 2 million signatures.
-In her testimony, Heard stated that she "'fought really hard to stay in the movie' but that 'they didn't want to include me in the film' and only shot a 'very pared-down version' of her part".
-DC Films president Walter Hamada, who testified for Depp, stated that they had considered recasting Mera but that it was due to concerns over Heard's chemistry with Momoa rather than the abuse allegations.
-Hamada also said that the role's reduced capacity in the sequel was because the film had always intended to focus on the relationship between Momoa and Patrick Wilson's characters.
-Heard is also attached to appear in Conor Allyn's forthcoming period drama, In the Fire.
+Heard stated that she "'fought really hard to stay in the movie' but that 'they didn't want to include me in the film' and only shot a 'very pared-down version' of her part".
+Walter Hamada, a former DC Studios president, and James Wan, the film's director, attributed the reduction of Heard's role to the sequel's intention to focus on the relationship between Momoa and Patrick Wilson's characters.